jwalton/gh-ecr-push/README.md

     image: my-image:v1, my-image:latest
 ```

-Push the local image 'my-image' to ECR as 'my-image:dev-XXXXX':
+Push the local image 'my-image' to ECR as 'my-image:dev-XXXXX', using an access key:

 ```yaml
 - run: docker build --tag my-image .